 How To Treat Cradle Cap, and Why Coconut Oil Works So Well

-Bubbsi's Cradle Cap Duo contains two products that will help you treat this conditioner naturally and effectively.
+Bubbsi's two best-selling formulas will help you treat this conditioner naturally and effectively.
 Here's how to use them:

 Step 1: Massage scalp with Coconut Oil Balm and let it sit.